International Admission > Apply to DePaul > Types of Admission > Transfer

 The evaluation company will send your completed course-by-course evaluation, university transcripts, and translations to International Admission to be added to your application.

-Official transcripts from Transfer Partner Institutions can be mailed to DePaul in sealed envelopes to:
+Transcripts from Transfer Partner Institutions can be either emailed to us at firstname.lastname@example.org or mailed to:

 International Admission1 East Jackson Boulevard, Suite 9300Chicago, Illinois 60604 USA